geneontology/noctua_app_stack/README.md

-# Noctua App Stack
+# Noctua Application Deployment

-- Deploy app stack using ansible playbooks on a single machine:
+This repository enables the deployment of the noctua editor (which includes minerva, barista, golr and noctua) locally, using self-generated GO-CAM models (in the form of .ttl files).

+## Deploy a version of the Noctua editor (including minerva, barista, golr and noctua locally via docker):
+  - important files:
     - build_images.yaml
-    - builds all docker images on local machine.
+      - builds all the docker images necessary to spin up a local instance.
     - push_images.yaml
       - pushes images to dockerhub if planning on staging to a remote machine.
     - stage.yaml
       - Tasks are executed on staging machine which can be local or remote.
+      - The stages directory is created on build.

-## Requirements
+## Deployment artifacts generated:
+  - blazegraph journal
+  - Solr Index
+  - Cloned repositories including:
+    - noctua-form, noctua-landing-page, noctua-models, go-site.
+  - docker-compose and configuration files are generated from templates.

+### Notes:

-- The steps below were successfully tested using:
+- The docker images created by this repository have been successfully tested using:
     - MacOs (10.15.3)
     - Docker (19.03.5)
     - Docker Compose (1.25.2)
     - Ansible (2.10.3), Python (3.8.5), docker (4.3.1)

-- Notes:
+- Resources:
-    - Docker was given 3 CPUs and 8G RAM. (on mac see Docker Preferences | Resources)
+    - Docker should be given at least 3 CPUs and 8G RAM. (on mac see Docker Preferences | Resources)
     - python 2.7 should work as well.

+## Prerequisites:

+There are two ways to install the requirements necessary for building this application stack:

-## Fast Install using miniconda
+### A. Fast Install using miniconda

 To install miniconda go to [url](https://docs.conda.io/en/latest/miniconda.html)